kschan0214/sepia.documentation/gui/Background-field-removal-standalone.rst

   Select a background field removal method.
 The method parameters will be displayed on the method panel.

-- Remove potenital B1 residual phase
+- Remove residual B1 field by

-  Remove (not exactly) the harmonic fields contributions using 4th-order polynomial fitting on the local field.
-Useful when the data contains residual B1(+ &/ -) contributions.
+  Option to remove potential field contributions originated from B1 by polynomial fitting or spherical harmonic fit.

 - Erode edge voxel(s)